yuzhimanhua/HiGitClass/README.md

 This project focuses on hierarchical _dataless_ GitHub repository classification.

 ## Installation
 For training, a GPU is strongly recommended.
-CPU is supported but training could be slow (30-40 mins in our experiments).

 ### Keras
 The code is based on Keras.
 You can find installation instructions [**here**](https://keras.io/#installation).